John Mayall & the Bluesbreakers: History

-The band that would evolve to the Bluesbreakers in 1965 was formed in February 1963 and became an ever-evolving lineup of more than 100 combinations of musicians performing under the name.
+The band that would evolve into the Bluesbreakers in 1965 was formed in February 1963 and became an ever-changing lineup of more than 100 combinations of musicians performing under the name.
 Eric Clapton joined in April 1965, a few months after the release of their first album.
-Clapton brought guitar-led blues influences to the forefront of the group; he had left The Yardbirds in order to concentrate on the blues.
+Clapton brought guitar-led blues influences to the forefront of the group; he had left the Yardbirds in order to concentrate on the blues.

-The first single released by John Mayall and his band, in May 1964, was the song "Crawling Up a Hill", with "Mr. James" as the b-side.
-The band on the single were Peter Ward, John McVie on bass, Bernie Watson on guitar, and Martin Hart on drums.
+The first single released by John Mayall and his band, in May 1964, was the song "Crawling Up a Hill", with "Mr. James" as the B-side.
+The band on the single was composed of Peter Ward, John McVie on bass, Bernie Watson on guitar, and Martin Hart on drums.
 After the release, Watson was replaced by Roger Dean, and Hart by Hughie Flint.
 This lineup played on the album John Mayall Plays John Mayall, recorded in December 1964 and released in 1965.
-After this, the band released a single called "Crocodile Walk", with "Blues City Shakedown" as the b-side, which was produced by Tony Clarke of Decca Records.
+After this, the band released a single called "Crocodile Walk", with "Blues City Shakedown" as the B-side, which was produced by Tony Clarke of Decca Records.
 Dean then left the group and was replaced by Clapton.

 The group lost their record contract with Decca that year, which also saw the release of a single called "I'm Your Witchdoctor" (produced by Jimmy Page) in October 1965, the first credited to John Mayall & the Bluesbreakers, followed by a return to Decca in 1966.
-Then in August 1966 John Mayall and Eric Clapton released the single "Lonely Years", with the b-side "Bernard Jenkins", which was released by Purdah Records.
+Then in August 1966 Mayall and Clapton released the single "Lonely Years", with the B-side "Bernard Jenkins", which was released by Purdah Records.
 The album Blues Breakers with Eric Clapton was released in July; it reached the Top Ten in the UK.

-Shortly after Blues Breakers with Eric Clapton was released, Eric Clapton saw Buddy Guy in concert, and being impressed by his trio, the idea for Cream was formed, and he left to form this new group with Ginger Baker and Jack Bruce.
+Shortly after Blues Breakers with Eric Clapton was released, Clapton saw Buddy Guy in concert and, being impressed by his trio, the idea for Cream was formed, and he left to form this new group with Ginger Baker and Jack Bruce.
 Clapton was replaced by Peter Green for the album A Hard Road, which was recorded with McVie on bass and Aynsley Dunbar on drums.
 Then the same line-up served as backing band for the album Eddie Boyd and His Blues Band Featuring Peter Green.
 After this, Green left to form Fleetwood Mac.